gaperez64/gaperez64.github.io/index.markdown

 of my favorite colleagues.

 ## Group
-I am the head of the Formal Techniques in Software Engineering (FOTS) lab, a part of the [AnSyMo research group](https://www.uantwerpen.be/en/research-groups/ansymo/).
+I am the head of the Automated Reasoning in Antwerp (ARA) lab, a part of the [AnSyMo research group](https://www.uantwerpen.be/en/research-groups/ansymo/).